Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-25-where-we-stand.md

 "He’s right, Ava."
 Simon agreed.
 "Secrets and lies only hurt people."

 Ava folded her arms uncertainly, then frowned thoughtfully before shaking her head.
-"Look, I’ve been… I got some advice today that made a few things fall into place, and I think you’re wrong.
+"Look, I’ve been...
+I got some advice today that made a few things fall into place, and I think you’re wrong.
 I mean-" She gestured at Simon.
 "You protect your sources, don’t you?"

 "That’s not the same thing."